CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 ### Step 2: obtaining a JWT

-Given an API token (see step 1 above), you can request a JWT from the authorization server.
+Given an API token (see step 1 above), you can request a JWT from the authorization service.
 To do this, send a HTTP POST request to `https://authenticate.copernica.com`.
 This must be a HTTP POST call, and the body data should contain the API token.
 With curl this looks like this:

 ```